GabeScott/standard-works-vault/General Conference/2009 April - Be of Good Cheer.md

 Death, however, was to be her companion again and again on the journey.
 Her seven-year-old son died, either from starvation or from freezing or both.
 Again her only shovel was the tablespoon, and again she dug hour after hour to lay his mortal remains gently into the earth.
 Next, her five-year-old son died, and again she used her tablespoon as a shovel.

-Her despair was all consuming.
+Her despair was all-consuming.
 She had only her tiny baby daughter left, and the poor thing was failing.
 Finally, as she was reaching the end of her journey, the baby died in her arms.
 The spoon was gone now, so hour after hour she dug a grave in the frozen earth with her bare fingers.
 Her grief became unbearable.
 How could she possibly be kneeling in the snow at the graveside of her last child?
 She had lost her husband and all her children.
 She had given up her earthly goods, her home, and even her homeland.

 In this moment of overwhelming sorrow and complete bewilderment, she felt her heart would literally break.
 In despair she contemplated how she might end her own life, as so many of her fellow countrymen were doing.
 How easy it would be to jump off a nearby bridge, she thought, or to throw herself in front of an oncoming train.